marine-predators-group/cams-nb/_posts/2019-07-01-Genome-Annotation---Pgenerosa_v074-MAKER-on-Mox.md

 This is compared to 53,035 proteins/transcripts identified/annotated in [the Pgenerosa_v070 annotation](https://robertslab.github.io/sams-notebook/2019/02/28/Genome-Annotation-Pgenerosa_v070-MAKER-on-Mox.html) and 20,813 proteins/transcripts in the [Pgenerosa_v071 annotation](https://robertslab.github.io/sams-notebook/2019/02/13/Genome-Annotation-Pgenerosa_v71-with-MAKER-on-Mox.html) (only contigs >10kbp).

-Additionally, annotations only occur on 2 out of 18 scaffolds: PGA_scaffold_17 and PGA_scaffold_18.
+Additionally, annotations only occur on 2 out of 18 scaffolds:
+- PGA_scaffold_17
+- PGA_scaffold_18.

 Surprisingly, these two scaffolds comprise two of the three shortest (35Mbp and 28Mbp) of the 18 scaffolds subjected to annotation.